 Design thinking is an undeniably powerful tool for companies when properly applied.
 As we know, design thinking is a non-linear, iterative process that dives into understanding the end-user by challenging assumptions, redefining problems and creating innovative solutions.

 The method is useful when you’re tackling a problem that is ill-defined or unknown.
 One of the best ways to understand the process is to see what it looks like in practice.
 In Voltage Control’s case study, they found 8 design thinking examples that successfully utilized the design thinking process.

 Airbnb, for instance, used design thinking to transform the company from a failing startup into a billion-dollar business.
 The company painstakingly figured out why end-users weren’t booking on the platform, by completing a series of experiments and changes that eventually transformed the company.
 There are tons of successful design thinking examples that perfectly illustrate the importance of design thinking, including PepsiCo, Nike, Nordstrom, Uber, and IBM.

 CloudApp is a great tool for instantly sharing your prototype with others and getting invaluable insight based on direct input and real user interaction.

-With CloudApp's GIF screen recording, simply share your screen recording, and get user feedback to improve your design in any phase.
+With CloudApp’s screen recorder, simply share your screen recording, and get user feedback to improve your design in any phase.
 This feature gives you the option to test your prototypes remotely, and can be moderated or unmoderated.
 Simply share your screen recording, and get user feedback to improve your design in any phase without having to upload to a third platform.
 Once you complete your video capture or webcam recording, a link is automatically copied to your clipboard that can be password protected and set to expire after any desired length of time.
 If you don’t want to film a video you can use CloudApp’s screenshot app or their snipping tool for Windows.

 Learn more about CloudApp for designers here.